Students on Wescoe Beach for the first day of classes

 Tuberculosis (TB)

-Complete screening for tuberculosis during the enrollment process, and participate in follow up testing if required.
+Complete the Screening Questionnaire via the patient portal and participate in follow up testing if required.

 Find More Information